balena-os/balena-supervisor/README.md

 1. `brew install dbus`
 2. `npm ci`

+On Debian-based systems, `sudo apt install libdbus-1-dev` would be the equivalent.

 #### Downgrading versions

 The Supervisor will always be forwards compatible so you can just simply run newer versions.
 If there is data that must be normalized to a new schema such as the naming of engine resources, values in the sqlite database, etc then the new version will automatically take care of that either via [migrations](/src/migrations) or at runtime when the value is queried.